 - Roll out the leftover dough again and repeat the process of cutting and rolling until all the dough is used up.

-- Take a sharp paring knife and prick the cut cookie dough rounds a few times.
-This ensures they don’t puff up while baking.
+Take a sharp paring knife and pierce the shaped cookie rounds a few times.
+This ensures they don't puff up while baking

 - Press in the almond and coconut slices, brush with a little milk powder paste and sprinkle some poppy seeds on top.